MickMarch/world_weather_analysis/README.md

 The driving order between them would be: <br>
 Sibolga -> Jambi -> Bengkulu -> Padang -> Sibolga <br>

 Using **Geoapify's API** once more, I requested driving waypoint information between each city's coordinates.
-Once I had that information collected, I used the `geoviews` library to create a path plot using all of the waypoint coordinates.
-I then laid that path over an `hvplot` map of the 4 cities to show the route to drive between the 4 of them. <br> <br>
+Once I had that information collected, I used the `geoviews` library to create a path plot using all of the waypoint coordinates. <br> <br>

 **PACK YOUR BAGS!**

+For the final step, I laid that path over an `hvplot` map of the 4 cities to show the route to drive between the 4 of them.

 ![weatherpy_travel_map](vacation_itinerary/weatherpy_travel_map.png)